Wymondham: Beckett's Chapel

 Beckett's Chapel is thought to have been founded in the late 12th century by the son of William d'Aubigny and founder of Wymondham Abbey.
 The current chapel dates largely to about 1400, when it was rebuilt.
 In the post-Reformation period it was turned into a school and also used for a time as a lock-up for remand prisoners.
 Restoration in 1873 was followed by use as a public hall, a school and Wymondham's library.
 In 1999, a plaque was attached to mark the 450th anniversary of Kett's Rebellion.
 In 2008, it became Wymondham Arts Centre.
 Original elements of the chapel, including an arch-braced hammerbeam roof, are still visible inside.
 It is a Grade I listed building.
 In 2018, it was placed on Historic England's Heritage at Risk register, as it suffers from damp and is slowly decaying.

 The Market Cross

 The Market Cross was built in 1617–1618 after the original was destroyed in the fire of 1615.
 It is a timber-framed octagonal building with an upper floor raised above an open undercroft.
 It served as the centre of administration of the town's weekly market.
 In the late 19th century it was converted into a subscription reading room.
 After restoration in 1989, it reopened as the town's Tourist Information Centre.
 It is a Grade I listed building.

+Listed buildings

 Grade II* listed buildings

 The six Grade II* listed buildings in Wymondham are The Green Dragon pub, Kimberley Hall, Priory House, Stanfield Hall, The Chestnuts and 3 Market Street.